naspeh/mailur/README.rst

 Namail
 ======

-**Namail** is an Open Source webmail client with gmail like conversations.
+**Namail** is an Open Source webmail client with Gmail-like conversations.

 *The first name was Mailr, but it was taken for similar project on Ruby.*